 Analysis and design procedures based on ultimate load capacity based on the ACI Code, effects of creep, shrinkage, and temperature, torsional stresses and study of deflections.
-Computer applications to concrete design and program development Behavior of concrete members under fire and explosion conditions 3401 Biomedical Instrumentation with Lab (4-3-1) Prerequisite: EET 2421 Laboratory fee required: \$12.
-Applications of electronics devices to monitoring biological systems.
-Origin of biopotentials and bioelectrodes.
-Amplifiers for physiological measurements.
-Measurement techniques for cardiac and circulatory systems.
-Measurement of respiratory parameters.
-Measurement techniques for electrical activity of the brain.
-Electroencephalography.
+Computer applications to concrete design and program development Behavior of concrete members under fire and explosion conditions.
 3403 Process Piping Design for Offshore Installations (4-3-1) Prerequisite: ET 3402 Laboratory fee required: \$12 A continuation of ET 3402 Process Piping Design II.
 This course applies the concepts and practices of process piping design to offshore installations.
 3404 Digital Signal Processing with Lab (4-3-3) Prerequisite: ENG 1400 and EET 2421 Laboratory fee required: \$12.

 Analysis of discrete time signals and systems.
 Three key aspects will be addressed: sampling signals, frequency response, filter design and implementations.
 Both PC based and special purpose processor DSP systems will be used.
 Case studies of DSP applications in audio, communication, and biomedical systems.
 3406 Processing Control Systems with Lab (4-3-3) Prerequisite: EET 3435.
 Laboratory fee required: \$12.
 Process representations and P&ID diagrams.
 Temperature, pressure, flow, and level control in industrial processes.
 Supervisory Control and Data Acquisition (SCADA).
 Distributed Control System (DCS) configuration and implementation 3407 Industrial Robotics with Lab (4-3-1) Prerequisite: Departmental approval.
+Laboratory fee required: \$12.
 This course addresses the problem of controlling robots that operate in dynamic, unpredictable environments.
-Students , in pairs, build their own robot, and program it to perform a variety of simple tasks.
+Students, in pairs, build their own robot, and program it to perform a variety of simple tasks.
 In addition, the course covers the major paradigms of robot programming and studies architectures for building perception and control systems for intelligent robots.
 Applications to industrial and medical systems.
-3409 PC Facilities Management with Lab (4-3-1) Prerequisite: Departmental approval.

-This course addresses the problem of life cycle management of PC facilities.
-The course includes equipment selection, installation, maintenance, troubleshooting and upgrading.
-Hardware and software aspects of the PCs and its communications are covered in the lectures involving theory and intensive practice.
-Economic aspects of PC facilities.
 3410 Process Modeling and Simulation (4-3-3) Prerequisite: ENGR 2410 or Departmental Approval.
 Laboratory fee required: \$12.

 Process analysis based on the laws of physics and thermodynamics, material and energy balance.
 Modeling and simulation of typical industrial processes: gas processing, oil refinery and other petrochemical and chemical engineering processes.
 Steady state modeling and optimization for process design and dynamic modeling for process controllability.
 Use of computer software tool HYSYS.

-4326 Structural Dynamics and Control (3-3-0) Prerequisite: ET 3322.
+4326 Structural Dynamics and Control (3-3-0)

+Prerequisite: ET 3322.